vhladiienko/awesome-game-production/readme.md

 - [Excalidraw](https://excalidraw.com/) - A free and [open source](https://github.com/excalidraw/excalidraw) online drawing tool.
 Neither gamedev or project management related, but is so versatile, I find myself using it quite often.
 - 🎓 [ChatGPT](https://chat.openai.com/) - Every time you are about to Google something, I would strongly advice first to ask ChatGPT your question.
 We, producers, might often need to reference or look up a term or a concept, which is where ChatGPT shines.
 - [GPT for Google Sheets and Docs](https://gptforwork.com/) - An awesome Google Workspace extension, that allows querying ChatGPT from within sheets or docs.
 You can generate data and modify any data tables or just text in any way using forumulas and functions directly in the documents.
+- [SteamDB](https://steamdb.info/) - As they say, database of everything on Steam.
+Very useful to follow your competitors and compare the numbers.
+- [VG Insights](https://vginsights.com/) - One of the better analytics tools and sources of estimated sales data.
+They also have some unique tools other similar services don't, e.g. revenue calculator, unit sales estimator and some others.
+- [Steam Wishlists To Sales Calculator](https://impress.games/steam-wishlists-sales-calculator) - Simple tool to help you ballpark sales numbers based on the wishlists count on Steam.
+It is not as accurate, as some other tools are, but is the simplest one.

 ### Templates

 - [Art Asset List template](https://docs.google.com/spreadsheets/d/1G7X_Xzx9P8TONQewx8FDgBgF06pQcRPzz3COvWiHn2U/edit?usp=sharing) - A basic and process agnostic template to keep track of all in-game assets, that need to be produced, their status (high-level) and naming.
 Should be adjusted to your production pipeline.
+- [GameDiscoverCo - BASIC net revenue predictions](https://docs.google.com/spreadsheets/d/11tNEABOKuJxX9kTLJ08DyEMf1UC3cbLdejRtmjgLBDI/edit?gid=0#gid=0) - A simple template to calculate your sales projections.
+As the name implies, it is very basic.
+- [Forecasting model by Fellow Traveler](https://docs.google.com/spreadsheets/d/1_cG9zDn_fzy6EhClcCpxKAWDVyb_SNaARCKsXChAvKo/edit?gid=0#gid=0) - A solid template to use when forecasting sales numbers for your game.

 ## 📨 Subscriptions